nandhakumar2611/mindx-inventory-docs/docs/bills/other-actions.md

 - On the detail page ,Click the Edit option at the top of the page.
 - Make the necessary changes to the bill details.
 - Click **Save** to update the bill.

 Keeping your bills accurate ensures reliable financial records and smooth transactions with your vendors.

+!!!
+Tip
+Keeping your bills accurate ensures reliable financial records and smooth transactions with your vendors.
+Regularly reviewing bills can help catch any discrepancies early.

 ## **Email the Bill**